aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/run/_index.md

 ## Run class

 Represents a run of characters with the same font formatting.
+To learn more, visit the [Programming with Documents](https://docs.aspose.com/words/cpp/programming-with-documents/) documentation article.

 ```cpp
 class Run : public Aspose::Words::Inline